wrth1337/RX/README.md

 ### Currently WIP
 - Various modules that natively extend the functions of RX
-  - More complex data structures such as lists
   - lambda calculus translators
   - binary operations
   - advanced mathematical operations